mrtunguyen/ml_resources/README.md

 ## Performance control
 1. [JMeter](https://jmeter.apache.org/): application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance

+## Deployment
+1. [ansible](https://www.ansible.com/): an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.